Organizational ombudsman

-An organizational ombudsman is a designated neutral or impartial dispute resolution practitioner whose major function is to provide independent, impartial, confidential and informal assistance to managers and employees, clients and/or other stakeholders of a corporation, university, non-governmental organization, governmental agency or other entity.
+An organizational ombudsman (Note: Pronounced [/ˈämˌbədzm(ə)n/]) or ombudsperson ("ombuds") is a designated neutral or impartial dispute resolution practitioner whose major function is to provide independent, impartial, confidential and informal assistance to managers and employees, clients and/or other stakeholders of a corporation, university, non-governmental organization, governmental agency or other entity.
 As an independent and neutral employee, the organizational ombudsman ideally should have no other role or duties.
 This is in order to maintain independence and neutrality, and to prevent real or perceived conflicts of interest.
+Some organizations refer to an "ethics ombudsman", whose role focusses on real or perceived ethical violations and who can assist individual employees or departments to maintain an ethical approach to business issues when policies or business practices are being questioned.

-Using an alternative dispute resolution (ADR) sensibility, an organizational ombudsman provides options for people with concerns, including whistleblowers, who seek to bring their concerns forward safely and effectively.
+Using alternative dispute resolution (ADR) methods, an organizational ombudsman provides options for people with concerns, including whistleblowers, who seek to bring their concerns forward safely and effectively.
 Additionally, an organizational ombudsman offers coaching on ethics and other management issues, provides mediation to facilitate conflict resolution, helps enable safe upward feedback, assists those who feel harassed and discriminated against.
-Overall, the organizational ombudsman helps employees and managers navigate bureaucracy and deal with concerns and complaints.
+Overall, the organizational ombudsman helps employees and managers navigate organizational conflict, and deal with concerns and complaints.